ftilde/ugdb/README.md

 ## Some notes on the status

 This project mostly scratches my own itch -- successfully.
 I use it as my primary debugger.
-I that sense I consider this project as "done", but additional sub-itches may be sub-scratched in the future.
+In that sense I consider this project as "done", but additional sub-itches may be sub-scratched in the future.

 ## Licensing